the-real-i9/Backend-Topics-Study/Learn/Databases/Concepts/Transactions.md

 > At DBMS software level, a transaction (one SQL statement) has this internally implemented.\
 >To the DBMS software, that is the definition of a single unit of work.

+# ACID: The properties of a DB transaction.